JonkopingJoe/CS_Project/README.md

 ### About this repository

-These are implementations of mini projects assigned to us (collaborators of this repository) during DSA classes.
+These are implementations of mini projects assigned to us (contributors to this repository) during DSA classes.
 Probably not *"the next big thing"* at the moment, we thought you should know.

 #### Details of the Mini Projects